Basharath/FormEasy/README.md

 But Google Apps Script limits the email to 100/day and script run time to 6min/execution.
 You can see more about those [here](https://developers.google.com/apps-script/guides/services/quotas)

 </details>

+## License

+FormEasy is distributed using the MIT License.
+Check the [License details](https://github.com/Basharath/FormEasy/blob/master/LICENSE).